Archive for the ‘Snack’ Category

 Regardless of the color you buy, it’ll pop up some color of white.
 If you’re shopping for popcorn at a regular grocery store and they have white and yellow kernels, choose white.
 White popcorn pops lighter and crisper.
 The yellow has a tougher hull, which makes it much chewier.
 I also find it sticks in my teeth.

 If you have access to other varieties, definitely give them a try.
-There are several companies selling heirloom popcorn online.
+There are several companies selling heirloom popcorn online and at local farmers’ markets.
 In the Denver area, there’s Boulder Popcorn.

 Boulder Popcorn sells three heirloom varieties: red, blue-grey and yellow.
 The kernels are smaller than what you find in the store and are much lighter and crisp when popped.
 They carry Ryder’s Red, Kailey’s Kernels (hulless), and Cambria’s Cream (hulless).
 Note, the hulless varieties still have hulls but they are less distinct, easier on the teeth and to digest.
 Their popcorn is natural and non-Genetically Modified.
 This was so good, we ate it plain – no salt or butter.
 Each variety is unique: the red pops large and fluffy; the blue has a medium, bright white wings with a slight nuttiness; and the cream is smooth and creamy.